tauri-apps/tauri-docs/docs/guides/building/cross-platform.md

 Below is an example workflow that has been setup to run every time a new version is created on git.

 This workflow sets up the environment on Windows, Ubuntu, and macOS latest versions.
-Note under `jobs.release.strategy.matrix` the platform array which contains `macos-latest`, `ubuntu-latest`, and `windows-latest`.
+Note under `jobs.release.strategy.matrix` the platform array which contains `macos-latest`, `ubuntu-20.04`, and `windows-latest`.

 The steps this workflow takes are:

-1. Checkout the repository using `actions/checkout@v2`
+1. Checkout the repository using `actions/checkout@v3`
-2. Set up Node 16 using `actions/setup-node@v1`
+2. Set up Node LTS and a cache for global npm/yarn/pnpm package data using `actions/setup-node@v3`.
-3. Set up Rust using `actions-rs/toolchain@v1`
+3. Set up Rust and a cache for `target/` folder using `dtolnay/rust-toolchain@stable` and `swatinem/rust-cache@v2`.
-4. Installs all the dependencies and run the build script (for the web app)
+4. Installs all the dependencies and run the build script (for the web app).
-5. Finally, it uses `tauri-apps/tauri-action@v0` to run `tauri build`, generate the artifacts, and create the GitHub release
+5. Finally, it uses `tauri-apps/tauri-action@v0` to run `tauri build`, generate the artifacts, and create the GitHub release.

 ```yaml
 name: Release